ebizzity/PL-DNS-Proxy/README.md

 This template allows deploying two Ubuntu/NGINX VMs using an existing resource for the Virtual Network and subnet.
 It also allows for choosing between SSH and Password authenticate.

-- To edit your NGINX.conf: (50000-3)
+The deployment will configure NGINIX, but this can also be done manually if desired.
+The steps below outline the manual deployment process.

+- Identify the SSH ports of the VMSS by looking at the NAT rules on the DNSProxyloadBalancer
+- ssh to the desired back-end VMSS instance
-ssh -p 5000X {username}@{loadbalancer-ip-address} to each NGINX VM to update its NGINX.conf
+- > ssh -p (port ID from above) {username}@{loadbalancer-ip-address} to each NGINX VM to update its NGINX.conf

-Update x.x.x.x with the local private IP of each VMSS instance:
+- Edit your NGINX.conf, and update x.x.x.x with the local private IP of each VMSS instance:

-sudo vi /etc/nginx/nginx.conf
+- > sudo nano /etc/nginx/nginx.conf

 add the following module: